Memphis is a mythic city.

 There’s the myth that Memphis and Shelby County Governments are wasteful while the smaller towns are efficient and economical.
 Actually, both city and county governments spend less on services per citizen than Collierville, Bartlett, and Germantown – from 32 to 48 percent.

 There’s the myth that all we need to do is to tell our story better.
 More importantly, we need to create a city that gives us a different story to tell.

 That’s why the most dangerous myth of all is the hoariest of all: there’s nothing we can do to change things.
 Meanwhile, in the 20 years that we’ve wrung our hands and complained, China has turned its whole economy around.

-That’s why it’s time for our elected officials – and for the rest of us – to take a “no excuses” approach to our own city’s future.
-Memphis is a mythic place, but to become great, it means that we have to blow up some of the most stubborn myths of all.
+That’s why it’s time for a mayor – and for the rest of us – to take a “no excuses” approach to our own city’s future.
+Memphis is a mythic place, but to become great, it means that we have to some of the most stubborn myths of all.